SoSAFE! Information for Parents and Carers

 Talk Touch Triangle

-The nine categories of relationship from greatest to least intimacy are: Partner, boy/girlfriend, family, close friends, friends, community workers I know, other people I know (acquaintances), community workers I don’t know (strangers) and other people I don’t know (strangers).
-The Talk Touch Triangle visually shows how much verbal and physical intimacy is appropriate within the relationship e.g. a person in the other people I don’t know category has zero whereas a partner has the greatest representation.
+The Talk Touch Triangle visually shows how much verbal and physical intimacy is appropriate within each relationship category.
+For example, a person in the "other people I don’t know" category has zero intimacy, while a partner has the greatest level of intimacy.

 Levels of verbal and physical intimacy are taught for each category, and learners are taught that consent must be given by both parties before they touch or before somebody touches them.